Show me the money: enhancing visibility across the cash cycle

 How many customers are using CashWebCommunity (CWC), and what results have they seen?

-Having visibility across the entire cash supply chain in real-time becomes invaluable in helping implement corrective measures and identifying possible areas of improvement in the process.Ross Knight, Transport Product Owner, Transtrack International (now part of G+D)
+Having visibility across the entire cash supply chain in real-time becomes invaluable in helping implement corrective measures and identifying possible areas of improvement in the process.Ross Knight, Head of Product Management (Software)

 How does CWC enable better collaboration between CITs and their customers?